Qrivi/KVM/README.md

 BindsToInterfaces=(eth0)
 IP=dhcp
 ```
 Once defined, we can enable and start the bridge.
-The last argument of the commands below is the file name of your bridge configuration.
+The last argument passed to the `netctl` commands is the file name of the bridge configuration we created in the previous step.
 ```shell
 sudo netctl enable bridge
 sudo netctl start bridge